 DO SOMETHING FOR OTHERS

-PHONE A RELATIVE: So many grandparents are missing their favourite little people, so why not call a relative who misses your kids and maybe misses you?
-We realise we are coming out of strict lockdown but don’t use that as an excuse to stop or limit these calls.
+PHONE A RELATIVE: So many grandparents have missed their favourite little people, calling a relative during lockdown was the way to go but don’t coming out of it as an excuse to stop or limit these calls.

 WRITE A THANK YOU: Write thank-you cards to your teachers and other school staff, support workers.
 Maybe someone who has been really helpful in your local supermarket, or even a neighbour.
 Trust us, they’ll love it.